On a novel evalutation of the hadronic contribution to the muon's $g-2$ from QCD: Introduction

 Working on QCD, one generally makes the use of effective models.
 However, it is often unknown if such models could be straightforwardly obtained from the original Lagrangian.
 Still, successful results have been obtained from some of these models.
 In the very early days of the study of the muon $g-2$ problem, attempts were made to derive the HVP contribution from such effective models like for instance the Nambu--Jona-Lasinio (NJL) model~\cite{Klevansky:1992qe}, detailed by \textit{de Rafael} in Ref.~\cite{deRafael:1993za} and more recently \cite{Dorokhov:2016mxa}.
 However, due to the large set of undetermined parameters entering in such effective theories, this kind of approach in this early, primitive stage was abandoned in favor of the use of experimental data and lattice QCD calculations.

-Inspired by such an approach, in this letter we will show how an effective field theory can be derived from QCD, starting directly from the Lagrangian level.
+Inspired by such an approach, in this article we will show how an effective field theory can be derived from QCD, starting directly from the Lagrangian level.
 The model is a non-local Nambu--Jona-Lasinio model, having all the parameters properly fixed.
 A first attempt in this direction was given in Ref.~\cite{Frasca:2019ysi} in order to determine the proper low-energy limit of the theory\footnote{Unfortunately, this publication contained a mistake that made the conclusions unreliable.}.
 In this work, we fix an error in this publication and show how the effective NJL model comes out naturally from QCD.
-Based on this first principles, we will evaluate the HVP contribution for the most relevant part, namely the $\pi\pi$ contributions, to the muon $(g-2)$.
+Based on these first principles, we will evaluate the HVP contribution to the muon $(g-2)$.